getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 ],
 ```

-After you configured the Sentry log channel you can configure your app to both log to a log file and to Sentry by modifying the log stack:
+After you configured the Sentry log channel, you can configure your app to both log to a log file and to Sentry by modifying the log stack:

 ```php
 'channels' => [